adamjohnsnow/catbank-tech-test/README.md

 ### Applying promotional balances

-In your environment varibales include `PROMOTION_END_DATE="2023-11-30"` and `PROMOTION_VALUE=100`, adjust the end date to suit usecase.
+In your environment variables include `PROMOTION_END_DATE="2023-11-30"` and `PROMOTION_VALUE=100`, adjust the end date to suit usecase.
 NB - if you run `vercel env pull .env.local` again, this will overwrite your promotion variables.

 ### Making a transfer

 On your account page, enter the email of another user and a numeric value and press enter.
-Other user emails can be found in `.lib/seeds.ts`
+Other user emails can be found in `./lib/seeds.ts`

 ### Caveats and Todo's